Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Experiments

-\paragraph{Complete Pass@K Accuracy Curve.} We show the complete \textit{Pass@K} curve for Llama-3.1-8B, Qwen2.5-Math-1.5B, and Qwen2.5-Math-7B in Figure \ref{fig:complete_passk}.
+We show the complete \textit{Pass@K} curve for Llama-3.1-8B, Qwen2.5-Math-1.5B, and Qwen2.5-Math-7B in Figure \ref{fig:complete_passk}.
 The 3 chosen models of DARS are: DARS-Llama-ET-Breadth, DARS-1.5B-HW-Breadth, and DARS-7B-HW-Breadth.
 DARS models demonstrate a breakthrough in the reasoning boundaries of the base model, especially on the LLama-3.1-8B model, where the improvement in Pass@k is particularly significant.